misterfresh/vue-date-tools/README.md

 ## Best features:
 ### Lightweight and almost no dependencies
 No dependencies other than the lightweight date-fns library!
-All VueJS compatible datepickers I could find until now used JQuery, Bootstrap, and Moment JS.
+All other VueJS compatible datepickers I could find until now used JQuery, Bootstrap, and Moment JS.
 Vue Date Tools is the best starting point for performance in Date components.

 ### Subcomponents are exposed for maximum flexibility
 Mix and match sub-components such as the RangeSelector or the NumberIncrement to create your own VueJS datepicker that matches your specific requirements!